MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 ### Office Readiness Toolkit retirement

-As the compatibility of macros and add-ins running in supported, perpetual Office releases (like Office 2016) has increased since the release of the toolkit in 2017, we decided to retire on March 31, 2024.
-The add-in landscape has evolved and most add-ins are compatible with Microsoft 365 APps as of today.
-Likewise, there are no breaking changes in the VBA Object Model when comparing Office 2016/2019/2021 to Microsoft 365 Apps.
-The vast majority of VBA-based macros should just run fine on Microsoft 365 Apps from a code perspective.
+The compatibility of macros and add-ins between supported Office releases (like Office 2016) and the Microsoft 365 Apps has stratically improved since the release of the toolkit in 2017.
+For example, there are no breaking changes between Office 2016 and Microsoft 365 Apps when it comes to the VBA Object MOodel.
+Thus, Microsoft will retire the toolkit on March 31, 2024.
+See below for an overview of the changes coming:

 - No further updates will be provided for the Office Readiness Toolkit.
 - If you are still using the Office Readiness Toolkit, you can continue to do so until March 31, 2024 with all of its features working as expected.
-- On March 31, 2024, the support for the Office Readiness Toolkit will end and the download from the Microsoft Download Center will be removed.
+- On March 31, 2024, the support for the Office Readiness Toolkit will end and the download from the Microsoft Download Center removed.
-- After March 31, 2024, you will still be able to run the toolkit and generate macro and add-in inventory reports.
+- After March 31, 2024, you still can run the toolkit and generate macro and add-in inventory reports.
 The following tabs in the resulting report will be unaffected:
   - Overview
   - VBA overview
   - VBA Summary